An official website of the European Union. See all European Institutions

 he EU’s Development Cooperation Instrument (DCI) provides funding for development in the country.
 In this context, bilateral cooperation projects focus on economic reforms and privatization, education and capacity building, good governance and the rule of law, and sustainable energy.
 EU assistance for 2011-2013 was approximately EUR 39 million, the main focus being on education and legal reforms, the promotion of human rights, and economic and social sector reforms for sustainable development.
 2014 - 2020 EU bilateral assistance is focused on education and vocational training (EUR 37 million for the period 2014-17).
 The EU and Turkmenistan also cooperate in the framework of the regional approach, which includes all five Central Asian republics.
 Regional cooperation projects focus on education, rule of law, water and environment, border management and the fight against drug trafficking.

 EU Human Rights and Democracy Country Strategy for Turkmenistan focuses on the following priority areas:

 EU-Turkmenistan Human Rights Dialogue

 Human rights are an important aspect of the bilateral relations between the EU and Turkmenistan.
-Since the launch of a bilateral annual Human Rights dialogue in 2008, the EU has already held nine meetings of this Human Rights Dialogue with Turkmenistan authorities, most recently in Ashgabat on 25th April 2017, allowing for constructive and open discussions on a number of issues related to human rights and democratization, including: prison conditions; torture and enforced disappearances; judicial reforms and the rule of law; freedom of association, of expression and of belief; role of independent Ombudsman.
+Since the launch of a bilateral annual Human Rights dialogue in 2008, the EU has already held ten meetings of this Human Rights Dialogue with Turkmenistan authorities, most recently in Brussels on 21st June 2018, allowing for constructive and open discussions on a number of issues related to human rights and democratization, including: prison conditions; torture and enforced disappearances; judicial reforms and the rule of law; freedom of association, of expression and of belief; role of independent Ombudsman.